Pansit Langlang aka Pinoy Ramen

 Cook the noodles & vegetables:

-Add egg noodles and vermicelli to the broth, letting their starch slightly thicken the soup.
+Add egg noodles and vermicelli to the broth, letting their starch slightly thicken the soup in this Pancit Langlang recipe.

 Mix in cabbage and wood ear mushrooms until tender.